archimede-institut/sage-euler-product/doc/tutorial/index.rst

         LatticeInvariant(15)
         ((frozenset({1}), frozenset({1, 4}), frozenset({1, 11}), frozenset({1, 14}), frozenset({8, 1, 2, 4}), frozenset({1, 4, 13, 7})),
          (frozenset({1}), frozenset({4}), frozenset({11}), frozenset({14}), frozenset({8, 2}), frozenset({13, 7})))

-Two points are in the same class if and only if they generate the same subgroup modulo :math:`q`

 - Low level tools